 Smart Search Recommendation: Configuring Default Filters

-This article explains how to configure the settings in Default filters, which define the standard filtering conditions applied across all collection pages and the search results page.
+This article explains how to configure the settings in Default filter, which define the standard filtering conditions applied across all collection pages and the search results page.

 Supported Filter Conditions